 Correct Drainage and Build Ready Surfaces

 You need smooth, level surfaces that direct water away from your structures and prepare your land for construction.
-Dillon Excavating & Demolition provides final and rough grading throughout Shinnston, where slopes and older properties often struggle with water-flow issues.
+Dillon Excavating & Demolition provides final and rough grading throughout Shinnston and Northcentral, WV, where slopes and older properties often struggle with water-flow issues.
 You'll notice the difference when your yard stops pooling and your building pad sits ready for the next phase.

 Grading services solve drainage problems common across Harrison County and create build-ready surfaces for homes, garages, and landscaping.
 Equipment suited for both large land grading and tight residential lots handles your project with precision.
 Whether you're preparing an access area or correcting years of erosion, your site receives attention tailored to local terrain.